-\item[(v)] The following decision problem is in the class $\mb{P}$: \it{Given an instance $I$ and a non-negative constant $k$, is there a feasible solution $S \in F_\Q (I)$, such that $f_\Q (I, S) \ge k$ (for a P-maximization problem), or $f_\Q (I, S) \le k$ (in the case of a P-minimization problem)?}
+\item[(v)] The following decision problem is in the class $\mb{P}$: \it{Given an instance $I$ and a non-negative constant $k$, is there a feasible solution $S \in F_\Q (I)$, such that $f_\Q (I, S) \ge k$ (for a P-maximisation problem), or $f_\Q (I, S) \le k$ (in the case of a P-minimisation problem)?}

 And finally,